New South Wales: Climate

 The climate in the southern half of the state is generally warm to hot in summer and cool in the winter.
 The seasons are more defined in the southern half of the state, especially as one moves inland towards South West Slopes, Central West and the Riverina region.
 The climate in the northeast region of the state, or the North Coast, bordering Queensland, is hot and humid in the summer and mild in winter.
 The Northern Tablelands, which are also on the North coast, have relatively mild summers and cold winters, due to their high elevation on the Great Dividing Range.

 Peaks along the Great Dividing Range vary from 500 m to over 2000 m above sea level.
 Temperatures can be cool to cold in winter with frequent frosts and snowfall, and are rarely hot in summer due to the elevation.
 Lithgow has a climate typical of the range, as do the regional cities of Orange, Cooma, Oberon and Armidale.
 Such places fall within the subtropical highland (Cwb) variety.
 Rainfall is moderate in this area, ranging from 600 to 800 mm.

 Snowfall is common in the higher parts of the range, sometimes occurring as far north as the Queensland border.
 On the highest peaks of the Snowy Mountains, the climate can be subpolar oceanic and even alpine on the higher peaks with very cold temperatures and heavy snow.
 The Blue Mountains, Southern Tablelands and Central Tablelands, which are situated on the Great Dividing Range, have mild to warm summers and cold winters, although not as severe as those in the Snowy Mountains.

 The highest maximum temperature recorded was 49.7 °C at Menindee in the west of the state on 10 January 1939.
 The lowest minimum temperature was -23 °C at Charlotte Pass in the Snowy Mountains on 29 June 1994.
 This is also the lowest temperature recorded in the whole of Australia excluding the Antarctic Territory.

 Demographics

-The estimated population of New South Wales at the end of December 2021 was 8,095,430 people, representing approximately 31.42% of nationwide population.
+The estimated population of New South Wales at the end of December 2021 was 8,095,430 people, representing approximately 31.42% of the nationwide population.

-In June 2017 Sydney was home to almost two-thirds (65.3%) of the NSW population.
+In June 2017, Sydney was home to almost two-thirds (65.3%) of the NSW population.